-For Non-Network Benefits for a scheduled admission for Substance-Related and Addictive Disorders Services (including an admission for services at a Residential Treatment facility for Partial Hospitalization/Day Treatment), you must obtain authorization five business days before admission or as soon as is reasonably possible for a non-scheduled admission.
+For Non-Network Benefits for a scheduled admission for Substance-Related and Addictive Disorders Services (including an admission for services at a Residential Treatment facility you must provide pre-service notification five business days before admission or as soon as is reasonably possible for a non-scheduled admission.

-In addition, for Non-Network Benefits you must obtain prior authorization before the following services are received.
-Services requiring prior authorization: Partial Hospitalization/Day Treatment; Intensive Outpatient Treatment programs; and psychological testing.
+In addition, for Non-Network Benefits you must provide notification before the following services are received.
+Services requiring advance notification: Partial Hospitalization/Day Treatment; Intensive Outpatient Treatment programs; psychological testing; and medication assisted treatment programs for substance-related and addictive disorders.
 If you fail to obtain prior authorization from or provide notification to the Claims Administrator as required, Benefits will be subject to a \$500 reduction.